pgodsalve/Dr-Chris-Godsalve/README.md

 #### The Blue Blazer - 11th April 2020

-"Jonathan came back with one story that was funny for him.
-He was in the Blue Blazer waiting for Chris and I. There are two doors into that pub.
+"John was in the Blue Blazer waiting for Chris and I. There are two doors into that pub.
 It's small but on a corner.
 Your mum knows it.
 At the same instant Chris and I entered through each door.
 Nothing hugely unusual as we used to approach from opposite directions but this time both of us were wearing brand new plaster casts over our right arms.
 The 3 of us saw each other immediately and burst out laughing.
 Way before mobile phones no one knew Chris had had an accident with a chain fence and I had similarly fractured my wrist playing basketball the night before.
 We discovered that the old huge plaster casts were perfectly fine support for pints of beer.
 Albeit a bit messy."

-<i>-from Johnathan Renton via John Morrison
+<i>-Johnathan Renton